Skip to main content

 A

-Adjuvant therapy - Treatment given after primary treatment to lower the risk of cancer returning
+Adjuvant Therapy Additional treatment given after the primary treatment (usually surgery) to lower the risk of cancer...

-Alopecia - Hair loss, often a side effect of chemotherapy
+Alopecia Hair loss, which can be a side effect of some cancer treatments like chemotherapy.

 B

-Bone scan - An imaging test to check if cancer has spread to the bones
+Bone Scan An imaging test that uses a small amount of radioactive material to check if cancer has spread to...

 C